arunp77/arunp77.github.io/README.md

 # My-Portfolio
-🚀 Hi friends! 🚀
+🚀 Hi frinds🚀

-I'm thrilled to announce the launch of my brand-new portfolio website! 🌐

-After spending some time, I've created a space where you can explore my journey, skills, and the projects I'm passionate about. 🌟
+This is Arun Kumar Pandey and here you can explor my journey, skills, and the projects I'm passionate about. 🌟

 📌 Here's what you'll find on my website: